jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS KMS.md

 ### 2.8.1.
 Encrypt

-- It is recommended that you use the following pattern to encrypt data locally in your application:
+- It is recommended that we use the following pattern to encrypt data locally in your application:

 1. Use the GenerateDataKey operation to get a data encryption key.
 2. Use the plaintext data key (returned in the Plaintext field of the response) to encrypt data locally, then erase the plaintext data key from memory.